shawnlsj97/Credit-Suisse-CodeIT-Challenge-2020/README.md

 These instruction are to help you solve a test challenge "Calculate Square".
 Instruction to this test challenge can be found at https://calculate-square.herokuapp.com/instructions

 ## Step by step
+- Make sure you have node env setup on your local machine
 - As per the instruction you have to implement a post endpoint `/square`
 - Go to `app.js` in this template and you will find `/square` endpoint refers to implementation in `./routes/square' file
 - Go to `square.js` in routes folder